Premiership of Liz Truss: Industrial relations

-Throughout Summer and Autumn 2022, several railway strikes took place, after a ballot of National Union of Rail, Maritime and Transport Workers (RMT) members over whether they should take industrial action.
+Throughout the summer and autumn of 2022, several railway strikes took place, after a ballot of National Union of Rail, Maritime and Transport Workers (RMT) members over whether they should take industrial action.
 The dispute between the government and rail companies were concerning pay, redundancies and changes to terms and conditions.
 The RMT suggested that salaries should increase due to the ongoing cost of living crisis.
 Furthermore, the RMT highlighted the issue of redundancies with Network Rail planning on cutting 2,500 jobs within the next two years.
+In the same period, criminal barristers had begun striking during her predecessor's premiership.
+On 10 October 2022, barristers voted to end the strike after reaching a deal with Truss's Secretary of State for Justice, Brandon Lewis.

 Trussonomics and the September 2022 mini-budget

+Advocation for Trussonomics by the Free Enterprise Group

-Truss's economic policies were called "Trussonomics" and were advocated by the Free Enterprise Group, a group of Thatcherite-leaning Conservative Party MPs founded by Truss in mid-2011.
+Truss's economic policies, called "Trussonomics", were advocated by the Free Enterprise Group, a group of Thatcherite-leaning Conservative Party MPs founded by Truss in mid-2011.
 The policies are based upon the principle of reducing the overall tax burden, as part of a model intended to create a high-growth, free-market economy.